dragon-mobile/solid_state_relays_12v/README.md

-The mounting holes are sized for M3 hex (preferred) or round Male-Female ended standoffs which should be 5-10mm high to allow the correct mounting of the output FETs. the shortest standoff that doesn't cause the body to contact the board and allow the legs to be bent at a right angle just pass the "neck".
+The mounting holes are sized for M3 hex (preferred) or round Male-Female ended standoffs which should be 5-10mm high to allow the correct mounting of the output FETs. the shortest standoff that doesn't cause the body to contact the board and allow the legs to be bent at a right angle just pass the "neck" is best.
-In most cases this should be 5-6mm high but can end up as high as 10mm.
+In most cases this should be 5-6mm high but can end up as high as 10mm depending on the insulators used.

 The [picow_ssr_control] and [we_ssr_control] boards have been designed to mount directly on top of / in front of this board with additional 20mm M-F standoffs